JHelar/iterup/README.md

 #### `iterup(collection)` / `iterup(range)`

-Creates an Iterup instance from any iterable, sync iterator, async iterator, or range configuration.
-The result is always an async iterator for consistent API design.
+Creates an Iterup instance from any iterable, iterator, or range configuration.

 **Overloads:**
 - `iterup(collection)` - Wraps any iterable or iterator